microsoft/vscode-wiki/Running-the-Endgame.md

    - [ ] css **@aeschli**
    - [ ] configuration-editing **@jrieken**
    - [ ] node-debug **@weinand**
+- [ ] Code freeze at 5pm PT
+- [ ] Ensure we have a green build on all platforms
+- [ ] All test items contain sufficiently comprehensive test descriptions by 6pm PT

 ##### Tuesday
 - [ ] Test plan items assigned